Code-Institute-Submissions/MP1-U2/README.md

 * The link for the band "Discography" directs to <a href="https://en.wikipedia.org/wiki/U2_discography" target="_blank">Wikipedia U2 Discography</a>

 #### Media:
+* The video for "One" is taken from https://www.youtube.com/watch?v=ftjEcrrf7r0

 * The Hero Image was taken by the Developer.

 * The Band Member photos were taken from the book "U2 By U2" pg.
 151